United sending layoff notices to nearly half of US employees

-The flight attendants’ union and other airline labor groups are lobbying Congress to approve another $25 billion in payroll aid to protect jobs through next March.
-But a senior United executive expressed doubt that Congress would approve the spending in an election year.

-“We do not feel like we can count on additional government support to survive,” said the official, who spoke to reporters on condition of anonymity.

-United executives said the notices covered 45% of the airline’s U.S. staff.
+United executives said the notices would go to 45% of the airline’s U.S. staff.
 Another 1,300 management and support staff will be laid off Oct.
 1, the company said.
 Including international employees, United has a work force of about 95,000.

 Air travel plunged about 95% from March 1 until mid-April, then began a slow recovery.
 The number of U.S. air travelers around the July 4 weekend was the highest since mid-March, but was still down about 70% from a year ago.